|

 digital.
 Instant

-loading onto a computer enables you to sort, crop, colour balance, sharpen, add
+loading onto a computer enables you to crop, colour balance, sharpen, add

-effects and print selected shots on a colour printer.
+effects and to print out or burn onto disc selected shots.
 Lower available light with digital

-cameras is also less of a problem compared with print and
+cameras is less of a problem compared with print and

 slide.
-To print out digital photos at home using special paper like commercial prints,
+To print out digital photos at home using special paper a la commercial prints,

-generally renders the unit cost per photo at nearly the same, but you can choose which ones to print and also do post-production
+generally renders the unit cost per photo at nearly the same but you can choose which ones to print and also do a host of post-production

 work which is not available at commercial labs, unless you pay through the